Skip to Content

 But its natural beauty, laid-back vibe and top-notch snorkeling and scuba diving make it well worth your vacation time.

-That said, despite the fact that it’s quite a bustling little town, Mahahual is still appealing.
-It’s a great mix between rural and tourist-friendly.
+That said, Mahahual is still appealing.
+It’s a great blend of rural vibes and tourist amenities.

 The town’s champagne-colored beaches, turquoise Caribbean sea and reefs accessed straight from the beach reel in beach and watersports lovers.

-There’s also a diversity of restaurants (try the seafood paella at Nohoch Kay, aka “The Big Fish”), along with plenty of places to stay.
+Plus it has a variety of restaurants (try the seafood paella at Nohoch Kay, aka “The Big Fish”), along with plenty of places to stay.

-And in the evening, when most tourists have departed, the town is nothing short of magical.
+And in the evening, after the day-trippers have left, the town is nothing short of magical.

-Once you’ve been to Playa del Carmen and Cancun, you might want to visit one of the more non-touristy beach towns in Mexico.
+Perhaps you’ve already been to several of the popular resort areas in the Riviera Maya.
+Now you’d like to visit some really non-touristy beach towns in Mexico.
 We give you… Celestun in the state of Yucatan, a three-hour drive from Merida.

-Home to the UNESCO-listed Ria Celestun Biosphere Reserve, this is a town on a spit off the Yucatan Peninsula, with a lagoon on one side and the sea on the other.
+Home to the UNESCO-listed Ria Celestun Biosphere Reserve, it’s located on a spit off the Yucatan Peninsula, sandwiched between a lagoon on one side and the sea on the other.

 The lagoon supports an array of birdlife, including pretty pink flamingos.
 Up to 35,000 flamingos gather in the reserve during the mating season from November to February.